can mold exposure cause hair loss

-Can Mold Cause Hair Loss?: Discovering the Truth
+Can Mold Cause Hair Loss?: Understanding Causes & Solutions

 When it comes to the causes of hair loss, the usual suspects get all the blame: stress, hormones, genetics.
 But what if there’s a quieter, sneakier culprit hiding right under your nose – or more accurately, in your walls?